MohamedHNoor/monsters-rolodex/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I would like to @ZhangMYihua
+I would like to thank @ZhangMYihua